playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 ### Querying Elements

-Additional to containing static references to some of the closest nodes to the root (`<body>` and `<head>`), there is also a way to query for any element by any of the CSS selectors.
+Besides containing static references to `<body>` and `<head>`, there is also a way to query for any element by using CSS selectors.
 For example, if we wanted to get a reference to the single element with the `id` of `mainText`, we could use the CSS selector for an id, combined with [the `querySelector` method on the `document`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector):

 ```javascript
 const mainTextElement = document.querySelector('#mainText');
 ```

-> The `#` in the `#mainText` is the CSS selector syntax for selecting an element based on it's `id`.
+> The `#` in the `#mainText` is the CSS selector syntax for selecting an element based on its `id`.
 If you had a CSS selector of `#testing`, you'd be looking for an element with the following attribute value:
 >
 > ```
 > id="testing"
 > ```

 This method will return a reference to the element as rendered in the DOM.
-[While we'll be covering more of what this reference is able to do later](#element-class), we can do a quick bit of code to show that it's the real element we intended to query:
+[While we'll be covering more of what this reference is able to do later](#element-class), but for now we can execute this quick bit of code to show that it's the element we intended to query:

 ```javascript
 console.log(mainTextElement.innerHTML); // This will output the HTML that we used to write this element